MattPieti/MattPieti.github.io/_projects/3accelerometer/index.md

 After some research, we assembled and soldered a simple PCB with an accelerometer to connect to an Arduino, creating a system that outputs three dimensions of acceleration data, averages, and standard deviations to a computer.
-The results formed a prototype activity recognition system.
+The results formed a prototype activity recognition algorithm.